 Foster City home prices are not only among the most expensive in California, but Foster City real estate also consistently ranks among the most expensive in America.

-Foster City is a decidedly white-collar city, with fully 93.84% of the workforce employed in white-collar jobs, well above the national average.
+Foster City is a decidedly white-collar city, with fully 93.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Foster City is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Foster City who work in management occupations (18.16%), computer science and math (13.75%), and office and administrative support (11.59%).
+There are especially a lot of people living in Foster City who work in management occupations (18.37%), computer science and math (17.77%), and business and financial occupations (10.69%).

 Also of interest is that Foster City has more people living here who work in computers and math than 95% of the places in the US.